 The standard and dado brake cartridges are single-use components that must be changed if the brake is ever activated.
 Changing a brake cartridge is fast and easy, no more complicated than changing the blade.

-Price quoted for shipping is for standard shipping only.
+Price quoted for shipping is for standard continental USA shipping only (AK & HI additional charge).
 If you need lift gate service, expedited shipping, or special shipping arrangements please call 1-800-428-9898 for a shipping quote.

 This product hasn't received any reviews yet.
 Be the first to review this product!